melonsis/IncreSyn-Release/README.md

-# DADP: Dynamic Attribute Aware Framework for Differentially Private Data Synthesis with Efficient Update
+# IncreSyn: An Efficient Framework for Incremental Differentially Private Synthetic Data

 ## Introduction

-This code base contains two construction examples of DADP, constructed with two state-of-art iterative data synthesis mechanisms based on graph model, the MWEM+PGM and AIM.
+This code base contains two construction examples of IncreSyn, constructed with two state-of-art iterative data synthesis mechanisms based on graph model, the MWEM+PGM and AIM.

 For more details on Private-PGM, please visit [Private-PGM](https://github.com/ryan112358/private-pgm).